ultimate271/notes/достоевский/possessed/possessed01.02.03.Constance Garrett.md

 Nikolay listened with vexation and impatience.
 All at once there was a gleam of something sly and mocking in his eyes.

+## Nikolay feigns to reveal the information, but bites the governor instead
+[Speaker]: # {Nikolay Vsyevolodovitch Stavrogin}
 "I'll tell you what drives me to it," he said sullenly, and looking round him he bent down to Ivan Ossipovitch's ear.
 The refined Alyosha Telyatnikov moved three steps farther away towards the window, and the colonel coughed over the